 GED Literature Test: Information and Requirements

 The General Educational Development exam gives individuals who have not graduated from high school the opportunity to earn the equivalent of a high school diploma.
 One of the four modules in the GED exam is Reasoning Through Language Arts, which may be seen in different state tests as interpretation of arts and literature.
-Read this article to find out more information on this topic.

 What You Need to Know